Bozhou Anhui, China Travel Guide

 Bozhou is renowned for its vast wholesale market for medicinal herbs.
 Take note of the sheer scale of the herb trade and purchase various dried herbs and teas.

 Support local artisans on Old Street.
 Be aware of the source of items of animal origin in traditional medicine due to ethical concerns.
-Check restrictions on raw medicinal herbs for export/import, as the home country may have limitations.
+Check restrictions on raw medicinal herbs for export/import, as your home country may have limitations.

-Make buying a priority from local artisans and small businesses on Bozhou Old Street.
+Prioritize purchasing from local artisans and small businesses on Bozhou Old Street.
 Be aware of the source of any products from animals if buying traditional medicine.